fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 typedef Quiz = List<Question>;
 ```

+{{% hint info %}}
+If you just type in the fields, then you can get the IDE to generate a constructor from the context actions menu.
+Choose "Create constructor for required fields, required named" then make
+`text` a positional parameter.
+{{% /hint %}}

 Hopefully you are able to tell what the purpose of everything is from the
 comments.

+{{% hint info %}}
-_Note: The triple slash `///` means that the comment will be used as
+Note: The triple slash `///` means that the comment will be used as
 documentation.
 You can see it in action if you hover over the name/symbol underneath the
-comment._
+comment.
+{{% /hint %}}

 ### Add a quiz